 The Grand Hyatt Doha was my home during a business trip to Qatar in late 2016.
 This was my first trip to Qatar, and while the Grand Hyatt is very nice, the location is a bit removed from the city center.
 It is the only Hyatt property in Qatar.
-Thanks to constant construction in Doha, particularly nearby, getting to and from the hotel is often a pain.
+Thanks to constant construction in Doha, especially near the hotel nearby, getting to and from the hotel a pain.
 Still, I would recommend this property especially for Hyatt loyalists (and presumably aspiring Globalists).

 I used one of my Diamond Suite Upgrades to confirm a Grand Suite King room.
 I paid approximately $220 per night for a standard room.
 The property is large, with several wings radiating out from the center.
 They also have some villas that are multi-bedroom units for more long-term stays.
 The standard upgrade with a DSU is into a Grand Suite like I received.
 My room is on the same floor and just down the hall from the Grand Club.

 Once arriving, the front desk staff realized I would have Club access, they escorted me to the lounge for check in.
 There was a bit of a mix up, despite confirming a suite in advance, when I got to my room, it was clearly not a suite.
 I called, returned to the club, and it was quickly resolved.
 Once finally in my room, even though I was traveling alone, the extra space was nice since my stay was nearly a week long.